ifnesi/1brc/README.md

                         Measurement file name (default is "measurements.txt") -r RECORDS, --records RECORDS
-                        Number of records to create (default is 1_000_000_000)
+                        Number of records to create (default is 1_000_000_000) -e ENCODING, --encoding Encoding
+                          The encoding to use for the created file (default is utf-8)
 ```

 Example: